 This image also required very little post.

-The moral here is that you can use almost anything for a background if you think outside the box.
+The moral here is that you can use almost anything as a DIY background if you think outside the box.

 As always, the possibilities are only limited by your own imagination.